dnase/catalog_tool/README.md

 The pson and yaml files are stored by default in `/tmp/cache/<node certname>`.

 ##Installation
-Run `./config.sh` to automatically detect the location of Puppet's ruby binary and add it to the top of the script.
+Run `./config.sh` to automatically detect the location of Puppet's ruby binary and put it at the top of the script.
 This location differs between Puppet 4+ and older versions.

 ##Usage
 `./catalog.rb --master=<master> --nodes=<node1, node2...> --env=<environment>`